Compliance. Compliance is a noun and means, “the action or fact of complying with a wish or command.”

 One study summed it up well, saying, “Experience reveals that there is significant noncompliance with self-administered medication, especially in chronic conditions such as cancer.
 Noncompliance transcends the boundary of disease categories and age group.”

-Think of the last time your doctor prescribed medication for you.
+Think of the last time your doctor prescribed Yasmin birth control pill for you.
 Did you take each dose?
 On time?
 Until the medication was gone?
 If you answered, “Yes,” to each question (and you’re being honest with yourself), you are in a small minority.

 So if we are less than compliant with our own treatments, how compliant are we with our pets’ treatments?
 In our anecdotal experience built upon years of observation of our patients and listening to the stories from our clients, we at Cuyahoga Falls Veterinary Clinic have reason to believe that the compliance rate within veterinary medicine is just as disappointing.